Graylog2/documentation/pages/collector_sidecar.rst

 Create a system service and start it::

     $ sudo graylog-collector-sidecar -service install

+    [Ubuntu 14.04 with Upstart]
     $ sudo start collector-sidecar

+    [Ubuntu 16.04 with Systemd]
+    $ sudo systemctl start collector-sidecar

 CentOS
 ~~~~~~
 Install the RPM package on RedHat based systems ::